 If your enthusiasm for rock climbing takes you to your local indoor climbing wall, your life insurance is unlikely to be affected.

 When your climbing hobby takes you to rough terrains and puts you at an increased risk of falling off the side of a mountain, insurers get concerned.

 Much like the other hobbies in this list, you’ll be asked a series of questions to gauge just how risky your climbing is:

-- frequency of climbing
+- Frequency of Climbing;

-- your YDS grade
+- YDS grade; and

 Much like scuba diving, taking a family vacation to a ski resort or hitting the slopes on a marked trail with your friends won’t hurt your access to life insurance.

-Back country and heli-skiing will, though.
+Backcountry and heli-skiing will, though.

-If you participate in these particularly dangerous forms of skiing more than 7 days out the year, you can expect to pay more for life insurance.
+If you participate in these particularly dangerous forms of skiing more than 7 days out of the year, you can expect to pay more for life insurance.